Václav Mrázek: Murders

-On 9 November 1956, Mrázek broke into the house of his acquaintance Ladislav Beran, from whom he decided to steal as he had heard rumors that the family had a considerable sum of money.
+On 9 November 1956, Mrázek broke into the house of his acquaintance Ladislav Beran, from whom he decided to steal as he had heard rumours that the family had a considerable sum of money.
 Assuming that Beran had a night shift and was out of the house, he broke into the house, but immediately came across Beran's 57-year-old wife Alžběta, who recognized Mrázek and shouted out his name.
 Mrázek then killed her with an axe he had picked up in the yard, which he had only planned to use for burglary.
 After killing Alžběta, he forced her 11-year-old daughter Jarmilla to help him find money and valuables.
 Once they were done, he raped the girl before leaving the house.
 The daughter was unable to identify her assailant, as he had covered his face with a handkerchief.